LobotomyDC/RuneCast/README.md

-# RuneCast -- An RSC-C Port to the SEGA Dreamcast
+# RuneCast -- An RSC-C Port to the SEGA Dreamcast, SGI IRIX Workstations, and other Legacy Hardware!

 portable, enhanced runescape classic client ported to C99. supports 204 and 177 protocols. original mudclient204 java source refactored by v0rtex/xetr0v and